 Very Low Price for Very High Quality

-You get all of the above specs and features for around $400.
-That's unheard of.
+You get all of the above specs and features for under $500.
+That’s unheard of.

 Construction & Overall Quality

 With the Titan T-3 Power Rack, you’re basically getting collegiate strength and conditioning grade hardware at craigslist yard sale pricing.
 When you get your T-3 rack, you get all of the home training safety features you need to get some heavy training done.

 The rack is held together with 5/8’’ bolts and can be broken down into several pieces for easy transportation.